VapasRepo/Vapas-Worker/README.md

 # Vapas Worker

-Worker to generate native depictions
+A NodeJS Express worker to generate and deliver infomation for Native Depictions, Web Depictions, and other miscellaneous uses.